Dean O'Banion: Bootleggers divide Chicago

 In 1920, "Papa" Johnny Torrio, the head of the predominantly Italian South Side mob (later known as the Chicago Outfit), and his lieutenant, Al Capone, met with all the Chicago bootleggers to work out a system of territories.
 It was beneficial to everyone to avoid bloody turf battles.
 In addition, the gangsters were able to pool their political power and their soldiers in the streets.
 O'Banion accepted the agreement and was given control of the North Side, including the desirable Gold Coast.
 The North Siders now became part of a huge Chicago area bootlegging combine.

 O'Banion lived with Torrio's deal for about three years before becoming dissatisfied with it.
 Since a recent election in neighboring Cicero, Illinois, the city had become a gold mine for the South Siders and O'Banion wanted a cut of it.
 To placate him, Torrio granted O'Banion some of Cicero's beer rights and a quarter-interest in a casino called The Ship.
 The enterprising O'Banion then convinced a number of speakeasies in other Chicago territories to move to his strip in Cicero.
 This move had the potential to start a bootleg war.
 Torrio attempted to convince O'Banion to abandon his plan in exchange for some South Side brothel proceeds.
 O'Banion angrily refused, as he abhorred prostitution.

 Meanwhile, the Genna Brothers, who controlled Little Italy west of The Loop (Chicago's downtown region), began marketing their whiskey in the North Side, O'Banion's territory.
 O'Banion complained about the Gennas to Torrio, but Torrio did nothing.
 Not one to back down, O'Banion started hijacking Genna liquor shipments.
 The Gennas sought to murder O'Banion, but Mike Merlo, the president of the Unione Siciliana, had business with O'Banion and prevented the Gennas from resorting to violence against the North Siders.

+In January 1924 Davy Miller and his brother Max were shot by O'Banion as they walked out of the play Give and Take at the La Salle Theatre.
+On their way in they had insulted an acquaintance of O'Banion who shot them in retaliation.
+Max was shielded by his belt buckle but Davy was seriously injured.
+He was rushed to hospital where he remained in a critical condition for days before making an eventual recovery.
+Miller never told the police who had shot him.